-The Holy One is eminently brilliant, exquisitely skillful, incomparably wise, and unflinchingly good.
+The Holy One is exquisitely skillful, incomparably wise, and unflinchingly good.
 He does all things well.
-He knows where to put - and what to do with - everything He has made.
-He knows what will benefit - even nurture -Creation ... and what will throw it out of sync - or off trajectory - and thereby bring harm to it.
-He knows how to establish and maintain a delicate balance between darkness and light, between chaos and order, between what is seen and what is unseen, between what is becoming whole and what is fragmenting, and between what He can let go on in the foreground and what He is bringing to pass in the background.
-He knows what facilitates and what interrupts the delicate balance of the Ecosystem He created and oversees.
+He knows where to put, what to do with, and how to bring out the best in everything and each human being that He has made.
+He knows what will sustain and nurture every facet of His Creation - and what tends instead to throw things off trajectory and thereby introduce toxicity.
+He knows how to establish and maintain the delicate balance He has established between offsetting realms like darkness and light, chaos and order, what is seen and what is unseen, what is becoming whole and what is fragmenting, and what He can let go on in the foreground and what He is bringing to pass in the background.
 He knows what is healthy - and what is toxic - for mankind.
 He is also kind, longsuffering, faithful to covenant, and gracious.
 He is the farthest thing from a cruel taskmaster you will ever see.
 His Torah, therefore, is wonderful, wise, and gentle.
 It is as full of mercy and grace as it is full of Fatherly advice and counsel.
 Every syllable of each story in every narrative of Torah, as well as every single Hebrew letter of every single Divine Pronouncement thereof, contains a precious, precious gift that the Holy One has decided to bestow upon mankind.
 Each one emanates from the twin fountains of His Great Wisdom and His Great Love.
 See Psalm 19:7-11.
 Torah's instructions for a well-lived life are therefore not a burdensome system of laws; they are a beautiful Divinely illuminated pathway of life, health and peace.
 The wise man runs to embrace them.
 See Psalm 119:12, 18, 20, 24, 35 and 47.
 No one in their right mind would seek to avoid or escape them.